slo1958/sl-xj-dataquery/README.md

 From the user perspective, this step tells the flow to split the results along dimension(s) chosen by the user.

 By default, all measure fields are summed.
-The user can also specify different aggregation (Min / Avg / Max) for distinct measure fields.
+The user can also specify different aggregation (Min / Avg / Max) for a selection of measure fields.